- Academic Affairs

 - Police and Public Safety

 - President's Office

 The University of Maryland, Baltimore (UMB) plays host to many visitors who come to observe, learn, and participate in research and other activities.
 Unpaid visitors to UMB who will have independent access to university facilities (visitors who are not escorted into and around UMB facilities) must sign a Visiting Scientist Agreement (VSA).

-Visiting Scientist Agreement (VSA) - For signature by visitors not paid by UMB who will have independent access (non-escorted) to UMB facilities.
-This is a 4-page agreement.
-All 4 pages are required.
+Visiting Scientist Agreement (VSA) — For signature by visitors not paid by UMB who will have independent access (non-escorted) to UMB facilities.
+This is a four-page agreement.
+All four pages are required.

-VSA Extension - Use this form to extend the period of time or make other changes for an active VSA.
+VSA Extension — Use this form to extend the period of time or make other changes to an active VSA.